 Long Term Care

-There are a number of facets involved in selecting a home care partner for an older adult.
+There are a number of facets involved in selecting a home care provider for an older adult.
 In our continued quest to help families sort through their options for home care with knowledge and confidence, the following are three tips to remember:

 With a professional home care agency, you don’t need to worry about determining what services are best for a particular situation.
 Prior to starting care, the agency will come to the home and, through a series of questions, be able to develop a care plan that is customized to the situation and suits the particular needs associated with the person needing care.
 The agency may also work with the client’s physician or others on the care team, … Read More »